vitodeploy/docs/docs/settings/projects.md

 Vito enables you to handle your different projects.

 Every user in Vito can have multiple projects and the servers belong to projects.
-The relationship between servers and projects is on-to-many
+The relationship between servers and projects is one-to-many

 ## Creating a Project